llvm/llvm-project/clang/docs/HLSL/AvailabilityDiagnostics.rst

 #. **Relaxed mode** - same as default mode except the compiler emits a warning.
 This mode is enabled by ``-Wno-error=hlsl-availability``.

 #. **Strict mode** - compiler emits an error when an unavailable API is found in parsed code regardless of whether it can be reached from the shader entry point or exported functions, or not.
-This mode is enabled by ``-fhlsl-strict-diagnostics``.
+This mode is enabled by ``-fhlsl-strict-availability``.

 Implementation Details
 ======================